diogovalentte/mantium/README.md

 ### KLManga and JManga sources

 The KLManga and JManga sources don't show the time when the chapters are released, so when you add a manga to Mantium, it sets the last released chapter's release date to the current time.
-In the background job that updates the mangas' metadata, if it detects that the last released chapter's release date is the current time, it sets the release date to the current time.
+In the background job that updates the mangas metadata, if it detects that the last released chapter's release date is the current time, it sets the release date to the current time.

 ### Manga Updates source

 The Manga Updates source is very different from the other sources:

 - Mantium tracks the releases instead of actual chapters.
 Different groups can release the same chapter.
 - The chapters are listed by upload date.
-This means that if a group uploads chapter 2 from a manga and another group uploads 50 chapters, chapter 2 will be considered the last chapter released.
-This is a limitation of MangaUpdates that can't properly sort the chapters by chapter number.
+This means that if a group releases chapters 1-50 and another group rereleases chapter 2, it'll be considered the latest chapter instead of chapter 50 of the other group.
+  - This is a limitation of MangaUpdates, which can't properly sort the chapters by chapter number.

 ### Source site down